JDrost1818/plaster/README.md

 Coming Features
 ---------------
-Plaster is integrated with [waffle.io] and you can track new feature progress [here].
+Plaster is integrated with [waffle.io] and new features are tracked [here].
 Below is the up-to-date snapshot of feature development.

 [![Stories in Backlog](https://badge.waffle.io/JDrost1818/plaster.png?label=backlog&title=Backlog)](https://waffle.io/JDrost1818/plaster?utm_source=badge)